• Skip to primary navigation

 A lot of what I do is my take on foods I’ve seen or eaten on my travels.
 These wings were recreated from a dishful of deliciousness I enjoyed on a recent adventure.
 I simply pulled out a few spices from my cabinet and started blending until I got the flavor profile just right.

-raw seasoned dry rub wings on a white platter
+raw seasoned wings on a white platter .

-overhead view of chicken wings on the grill
+overhead view of recipe cooking on the grill.

-That being said I love the charred parts as you’ll find most men do.
+I love the charred parts, as you’ll find most men do.
 Just serve green vegetables or a big salad along with them to add as a detox for the charring.
 Here’s a good article to read about foods that help detoxify the body.

-chicken wings on a tinfoil sheet on top of a grill
+Recipe cooking on aluminum foil sheet on top of a grill.

-You can reduce charing by placing a doubled sheet of tinfoil on the grill.
+You can reduce charing by placing a double sheet of aluminum foil on the grill.
 This can be used as early in the process as you like, but I would recommend getting a little color on them before placing them on the foil.

 *You will still need to turn the wings often, even on the foil.

-Can I cook Dry Rub Wings in the oven?
+Can I cook dry rub chicken wings in the oven?

 You certainly can.
-Preheat your oven to 400 degrees F and place the prepared wings on a cookie sheet.
-Place the cookie sheet on an oven rack placed in the top third of the oven.
-After 7-10 minutes turn the wings over and return to the oven.
+Preheat your oven to 400 degrees F and place the prepared wings in a single layer on a baking sheet.
+Place the baking sheet on an oven rack placed in the top third of the oven.
+After 7-10 minutes, turn the wings over and return to the oven.

 Turn the oven down to 350 and cook for another 10-12 minutes or until the wings have good color and the internal temperature of the chicken is at least 165 degrees Fahrenheit.

-Yes, you can.
-Place the wings in a non-preheated air fryer at 375°F and let them cook for about 20 minutes.
+It’s easy to make crispy air fryer chicken wings.
+Just place the dry rub wings in a non-preheated air fryer at 375°F and let them cook for about 20 minutes.
 The dry rub wings should be crispy on the outside and fully cooked through in the center.

-Wouldn’t you love to sit down to this delicious plate of wings?
+Wouldn’t you love to sit down to this delicious plate of grilled dry rub chicken wings?
+After one bite I know you’ll agree these are the best dry-rub wings!

 Recipe FAQ’s